DevYadav3672/ESP8266-CAR/README.md

 - Motors: 4 × DC motors
 - Battery: 12V Li-ion battery (power motors and Arduino)
 - Mobile App: ESP8266 WiFi Robot Car

-  PURPOSE TO BUILD THIS PROJECT :
-- I have made this project to learn WiFi communicate and control actuators with ESP8266 by hosting a local server , i have host a local server using ESP8266 to send and recive wireless data from a mobile phone.
-- secondly i have made learned how to control DC motors by L298N(motor driver).
-- also i learn how to send and recive data between ESP826 and arduino UNO by Serial communication.

   ISSUESS DURING THIS PROJECT :
 (1) i have not used any servo motors to turn the motor/wheel's direction it was a big issue becaues car was moving forward and backward but not taking turn.